 You know, if The Man Who Knew Too Much is our “Hitchcock family film”, Love in the Afternoon is our “Billy Wilder’s family film”.
-I remember, first time I saw it, I didn’t know what to expect.
+I remember, the first time I saw it, I didn’t know what to expect.
 I watched it with my parents and we all loved it very much.
-I always watch my classic films with my mother (well, most of the time), but rarely with my father because he is always too tired to watch them in the evening 😛 (except if it’s a Martin Scorsese’s film).
+I always watch my classic films with my mother (well, most of the time) but rarely with my father because he is always too tired to watch them in the evening (except if it’s a Martin Scorsese’s film).
 So, I was very surprised that he watched it all!
 He thought it was a great film as well.
 I think it became my mother’s favourite Audrey Hepburn’s film.
-As I said at the beginning of my article, this Hepburn-Wilder’s film is less known than Sabrina, but for those who love Billy Wilder and Audrey Hepburn, I will highly recommend this film.
-Definitely in my top 20.
+As I said at the beginning of my article, this Hepburn-Wilder’s film is less known than Sabrina, but for those who love Billy Wilder and Audrey Hepburn, I highly recommend it.

-Well, that was a great pleasure to participate to the Billy Wilder Blogathon.
+Well, it was a great pleasure to participate in the Billy Wilder Blogathon.
 He really was a fantastic movie director.
-I love all his films (well those I have seen so far.
+I love all his films (well the ones I have seen so far.
 That’s a total of 12).
-Billy Wilder made me discover the world of screen writing, my favourite film, but also some wonderful actors such as Jack Lemmon, Audrey Hepburn, Marilyn Monroe, William Holden, Shirley MacLaine and more.
+Billy Wilder made me discover the world of screenwriting, my favourite film but also some wonderful actors such as Jack Lemmon, Audrey Hepburn, Marilyn Monroe, William Holden, Shirley MacLaine, and more.
 Each time I watch a Billy Wilder’s film, I’m never disappointed.
 This afternoon, I’m going downtown, so I may go to a video store and buy Double Indemnity, one I haven’t seen yet and that is, apparently, one of his best.
-This year, I borrowed the book Conversation with Billy Wilder at my school library.
+Earlier this year, I borrowed the book Conversation with Billy Wilder at my school library.
 It was very interesting, but, unfortunately, I didn’t have time to read it all.
 I will definitely have to borrow it again or buy it.

 I would like to finish this article by presenting you, first, my top 10 Billy Wilder’s film (you know how much I love doing top list):